Le Touquet: Horse racing

 The English developers who bought the resort's land were enthusiasts of horse racing and betting, and knowing that these sports were also the domain of the high society whose tastes they were catering to, they put much effort into its development.
 The Cercle Internationale du Touquet, composed of aristocrats, happily assisted in these efforts.
 First competitions were already held in 1904 on a communal pasture called Nœud Vincent, next to the tennis courts, followed by the first international tournament (for both men and women) the following year.
 Until 1925, this place would serve as a makeshift racecourse for sports like steeplechase and polo.
 Even when the permanent location in an "Anglo-Norman" style was opened and before the outbreak of WWII, Englishmen participated in a sport called "drags", i.e. riding a horse with a pack of hounds as if they were going hunting.

 In 1971, Le Touquet and its partners built an equestrian centre, which was expanded in the 2000s to create a €2.4 million equestrian park that combined the centre, show jumping courses and the 1925 racecourse into one, and further enhanced in 2011 with 300 permanent and 450 temporary horseboxes.
-Le Touquet was the back base for the French equestrian team at the 2012 Summer Olympics in London, and is also one of the training bases for the 2024 Summer Olympics in Paris.
-The Le Touquet horse racecourse is among the most important in the region of Hauts-de-France and is among the few in France that is listed in the national heritage list.
+Le Touquet was the back base for the French equestrian team at the 2012 Summer Olympics in London, and was also one of the training bases for the 2024 Summer Olympics in Paris.
+The Le Touquet horse racecourse is among the most important in the region of Hauts-de-France and is among the few in France that is listed on the national heritage list.